chris-horner/chris-horner.com/content/post/defining-transitions-in-kotlin.md

 [or loved](https://www.reddit.com/r/androiddev/comments/73x84q/im_done_with_the_android_transitions_api/) by many developers.
 It sometimes requires esoteric knowledge (`android:transitionGroup="false"` I'm looking at you), and can be quite challenging to debug.
-After all, when something goes wrong and your views are just popping into place rather than animating nicely how're you meant to diagnose the issue?
+After all, when something goes wrong and your views are just popping into place rather than animating nicely, how're you meant to diagnose the issue?

 It's a shame the API isn't as easy to use as something like [MotionLayout](https://developer.android.com/reference/android/support/constraint/motion/MotionLayout), however its your